Mancini’s homer helps Orioles finish off Tigers | Devdiscourse

 Detroit had two runners on base again in the bottom of the inning before Brooks retired Miguel Cabrera on a fly out to left-center.
 Detroit's Zac Reininger walked the bases loaded in the top of the sixth but got out of the jam by striking out Villar.

 Christin Stewart led off the bottom of the inning with a double, leading to a two-run rally.
 Mercer drove him in with a one-out single.
 Mercer later scored on Willi Castro's bloop hit.
-Mancini's two-run shot in the seventh increased Baltimore's advantage to 6-2 in the seventh.
+Mancini's two-run shot in the seventh increased Baltimore's advantage to 6-2.
 Williams walked prior to Mancini's blast to right field, his 31st homer of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)